 It is easier than not to get a member to visit one time.
 However, it is much harder to get them to visit a 2nd time or even more.
 What could you ask them to do on the first visit that would ensure they return?

-- Ensure that you have provided relevant and compelling content, and made the community easy to find.
+- Ensure that you have provided relevant and compelling content from professional content writers, and made the community easy to find.

 - Ensure that the community contributes to the overall customer experience, as well as keeping content fresh and interesting.